Jack Button

-John Carl 'Jack' Button (1940 – July 31, 1996) was a professional hockey executive with the Pittsburgh Penguins and Washington Capitals of the National Hockey League.
+John Carl Button (1940 – July 31, 1996) was an American professional hockey executive with the Pittsburgh Penguins and Washington Capitals of the National Hockey League (NHL).
 The Jack Button Award, given to the top prospect for the Washington Capitals, was created in his honor.
 He died of leukemia in 1996.

 NHL clubs

 Button served as an assistant general manager while with the Penguins from 1969 until 1974, when he was named as the franchise's third general manager.
 At the end of the 1974-75 season, the Penguins entered bankruptcy.
 The new owners included Wren Blair as a minority partner, who took over the managerial reins.
 In Washington, Button was highly regarded as a scout and he was credited with discovering Peter Bondra, Jim Carey, Sergei Gonchar, Michal Pivonka and Brendan Witt.
 He was a part of the Capital franchise from 1979 until his death in 1996.
 During the 1996–97 season, the Capitals wore a memorial patch for Button which showcased his initials and a bulldog.